What Fractions Are Equivalent To 4 8

 1. Simplify the Fraction: Begin by dividing both the numerator (4) and the denominator (8) by their greatest common divisor (GCD).
 The GCD of 4 and 8 is 4.
 Dividing both by 4 yields 1/2.
 This is the simplest form of 4/8, meaning no further reduction is possible.

 2. Scale the Fraction Up: Multiply both the numerator and denominator by the same integer.
-Take this: multiplying 4 and 8 by 2 gives 8/16.
+To give you an idea, multiplying 4 and 8 by 2 gives 8/16.
 Similarly, multiplying by 3 results in 12/24, and multiplying by 5 produces 20/40.
 Each of these fractions retains the same value as 4/8 because the proportional relationship between the numerator and denominator is preserved.

 3. Verify Equivalence: To confirm that two fractions are equivalent, use cross-multiplication.
-Here's a good example: to check if 4/8 equals 2/4, multiply 4 by 4 (16) and 8 by 2 (16).
+Take this case: to check if 4/8 equals 2/4, multiply 4 by 4 (16) and 8 by 2 (16).
 Since both products are equal, the fractions are indeed equivalent.

 By applying these steps, you can generate an infinite number of fractions equivalent to 4/8.
 The key is maintaining the same ratio between the numerator and denominator through multiplication or division.